Victoria Fleetwood: International career

 Fleetwood made her England debut in 2011.
 She made six appearances in the 2014 Women's Rugby World Cup, which England won.
 In 2017 she made three appearances for England at the Women's Rugby World Cup, including in the final which England lost to New Zealand.

 After the 2017 World Cup, she switched to England 7s, competing for England in the 2018 Commonwealth Games; the team took the bronze medal.

-She returned to 15s in 2019 as England won the 2019 Women's Six Nations.
+Fleetwood returned to 15s in 2019 as England won the 2019 Women's Six Nations.
 She was injured out of the 2019 Women's Rugby Super Series, but was named Player of the Match in the Quilter International match versus Italy later that year.

 Fleeetwood was again part of the England team as they won the 2020 Women's Six Nations.

 Club career

 Aged 14, Fleetwood began playing for Leicester Forest.
 She joined Lichfield aged 17 as part of the Under 18s squad, and later graduated to the seniors team.
 She continued to play for Lichfield while attending university with teammate Emily Scarratt.

 She joined Saracens Women in 2014, then rejoined the team in 2020.